 Byzantine Mystras is a fortified town on Mt.
 Taygetos west of Ancient Sparta.
 It was built in 1249 by a Frankish prince.
-After the Turkish occupation, the most important Greek Byzantine monument was abandoned in 1830, when the population gradually started to move to the new town of Sparti.
+After the Turkish occupation, this most important Greek Byzantine monument was abandoned in 1830, when the population gradually started to move to the new town of Sparti.

 Located on a steep hill and dominating the valley of the river Evrotas, the fortress presents three very distinct zones: The upper city (Pano Chora), the lower city (Kato Chora), and the outer side (Exo Chora).
-In addition, there is a Frankish acropolis dominating from the top.
+In addition, there is a Frankish acropolis dominating the fortress.
 Inside the complex, there are several Byzantine churches that have undergone restoration and are open to visitors.

 Mesta is one of the Mastic villages of Chios, but it is also home to a medieval village and one of the most well-preserved fortified settlements in Greece.